-Rebecca Harris is the Conservative Party Candidate for Castle Point (South Benfleet, Hadleigh, Thundersley, Daws Heath and Canvey Island).
+Rebecca Harris is the Member of Parliament for Castle Point (South Benfleet, Hadleigh, Thundersley, Daws Heath and Canvey Island).

-She was elected as a Member of Parliament in 2010 with a majority of 7,600, and was re-elected in 2015 and 2017 with increased vote shares of seven per cent and seventeen percent, respectively.
+She was first elected as a Member of Parliament in 2010 with a majority of 7,600, and was re-elected in 2015, 2017 and 2019 respectively.
+Rebecca received 76.7% of the vote share in 2019 and boosted her majority to 26,634, beating her previous majority by 7,762 votes.
 Prior to the General Election in May 2015, Rebecca was named as the Member of Parliament with the 4th highest voting record in the country and has maintained one of the highest attendance ratings in Parliament since.

 Rebecca has spent the majority of her working life in business, principally with Phillimore & Co who are specialist publishers of local British history and have published titles on Hadleigh, Thundersley, Canvey Island, and Daws Heath.
 At Phillimore, Rebecca started as a delivery driver and worked her way up through the company until she joined the Board as Marketing Director in 1997, a position she held until the sale of the firm in 2007.

 Having been an employer, Rebecca believes that now more than ever, the House of Commons needs people with her sort of practical business experience.
 Through using her negotiation skills, she has achieved a cross party consensus on issues of local importance such as preventing Deans School from closing in 2014 and securing higher levels of Police funding.

 Rebecca also has experience of local government having been a councillor for four years.
 She is strongly committed to "localism" believing that turnouts in local elections will be higher, and decisions will be better if local councils exert more power over the decisions that affect their residents.
 She has built and maintained effective relationships with local councillors, regardless of party affiliation, which facilitates great results for constituents on local issues.